IamTheBest1Great/Study-reference/Notes/Frontend/js/js.md

 #### Q100.
 What is a WeakSet?

-Like `Set` but holds objects weakly.
-If an object in the WeakSet is garbage collected, it's removed.
-No size or iteration.
-Use case: tracking which objects have been processed without preventing their garbage collection (e.g., visited nodes in graph traversal).
+"A WeakSet is a collection of unique objects that are held weakly."

+The "Why" (The Killer Feature)
+"Because it holds objects weakly, it prevents memory leaks.
+If an object stored inside a WeakSet has no other active references left in your application, JavaScript's garbage collector will automatically wipe it out of the WeakSet and free up the memory."

 [⬆ Back to Table of Contents](#-table-of-contents)